Level Double-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 The Creation of Time

 Each day of creation is numbered.
-Yet there is discontinuity in the way the days are numbered.
+Yet Nahmanides points out that there is discontinuity in the way the days are numbered.
 The verse says: "There is evening and morning, Day One."
 But the second day doesn't say "evening and morning, Day Two."
 Rather, it says "evening and morning, a second day."
 And the Torah continues with this pattern: "Evening and morning, a third day... a fourth day... a fifth day... the sixth day."
 Only on the first day does the text use a different form: not "first day," but "Day One" ("Yom Echad").
 Many English translations that make the mistake of writing "a first day."
 That's because editors want things to be nice and consistent.
 But they throw out the cosmic message in the text!
-Because there is a qualitative difference, as Nahmanides says, between "one" and "first."
+That message, as Nahmanides points out, is that there is a qualitative difference between "one" and "first."
 One is absolute; first is comparative.
-The Torah could not write “a first day” one the first day because there had not yet been a second day relative to it.
+The Torah could not write “a first day” on the first day because there had not yet been a second day relative to it.
 Had the perspective of the Bible for the first six days been from Sinai looking back, the Torah would have written a first day.
-The perspective of the Bible for the six days of Genesis is from the beginning looking forward.
+By the time the Torah was given on Sinai there had been hundreds of thousands of "second days."
+The perspective of the Bible for the six days of Genesis is from the only time in the history of time when there had not been a second day.
+And that is the first day.
+From the creation of the universe to the creation of the soul of Adam, the Torah views time from near the beginning looking forward.
 At the creation of Adam and Eve, the soul of humanity, the Bible perspective switches to earth based time.
+And therefore the biblical description of time changed.

 We look at the universe, and say, "How old is the universe?
 Looking back in time, the universe is approximately 15 billion years old."
 That's our view of time.
 But what is the Bible's view of time looking from the beginning?
 How does it see time?